All Episodes

 You can tell he knows more about the founding and the history of this country than a lot of Americans know.

-But your textbook from 1952 leads me to conclude uh I was talking about this with Snerdley here at the top of the uh busy broadcast hour.
+But your textbook from 1952 leads me to conclude, I was talking about this with Snerdley here at the top of the busy broadcast hour because I've got a, before I tell you the final version of the story, I have a story here from Reuters.

-Young Pennsylvania vate uh voters are drawn to Obama.
+Young Pennsylvania voters are drawn to Obama.

-She's twenty-three.
+She's 23.

 Just by electing Obama, I think America's image will improve.

-Now this woman is in college, she's a senior.
+Now, this woman is in college.

-It's probably been taught as mundane and boring, and it's probably been taught as a political science class.
+My guess is she has no interest in history because the way it's been taught, it's probably been taught as mundane and boring, and it's probably been taught as a political science class.

-Oh, I tell you, I have further evidence of the proof of the reasoning abilities that it gives my children.
+I tell you, I have further evidence of the proof of the reasoning abilities that it gives my children.

-And his response was Operation Chaos is working.
+And his response was, Operation Chaos is working.

 I kid you not.